Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 Bathing a Cairn Terrier the Right Way

-Cairn Terriers do not need frequent baths.
+Cairn Terriers do not need frequent bathing.
+Over-bathing can damage coat texture and dry out the skin.

 • Bathe every 4 to 6 weeks